About the Situation

 (Source: National Coalition for the Homeless and U.S. government)

 More than 46 million Americans—including 16 million children—live in poverty.
-According to U.S. Census Bureau figures, the number of Americans living in poverty rose by 3.8 million between 2008 and 2009, and from 2010 to 2013, 15% of the U.S. population was living in poverty.
+According to U.S. Census Bureau figures, the number of Americans living in poverty rose by 3.8 million between 2008 and 2009.
+From 2010 to 2013, the percent of Americans living in poverty remained steady at 15%.
+These rates are significantly higher in black and Hispanic communities.

 How Islamic Relief is Helping